MrChaos1314/Just-in-Bye/README.md

 # Just in Bye
- Time tracker for people working in companies which don't have working time tracking
+ Time tracker for people working in companies which don't have tracking for working time